FP-Programming/ruby-on-rails-vagrant/README.md

 # A Virtual Machine for Ruby on Rails
+For entertainment purposes only.
+If you want a great Vagrant Ruby on Rails deployment go to [railsbox](https://railsbox.io/)
 ## Introduction

 This project automates the setup of a development environment for creating a default frontend for Ruby on Rails itself.
 Using Vagrant and Virtualbox, simply "vagrant up" and begin editing your Rails Apps for a deployment.